GeorgeTannous98/Quick-Quiz-App/README.md

 ## A small quiz application including trivia questions from different categories.
-- in order to deploy the app on the cloud (Netlify), click on this [link](https://6355be8bebafdd4d2f992c5d--transcendent-lollipop-fd2bed.netlify.app/)
+- click on this [link](https://6355be8bebafdd4d2f992c5d--transcendent-lollipop-fd2bed.netlify.app/) to run the app

 - in order to deploy it on your local machine, follow the following instructions: